GSA/digitalgov.gov/content/posts/2014-03-27-national-weather-service-think-social-training.md

 ---
-url: /2014/03/27/national-weather-service-think-social-training/
 date: 2014-03-27 1:00:02 -0400
 title: 'National Weather Service: Think Social Training'
 summary: 'For the last several years the National Weather Service has been rolling out social media accounts for all of their 122 field offices.
 Each office now has a Facebook page, Twitter handle and YouTube account to better communicate our life saving messages to the public.
-As these accounts were being'
+As these accounts were'
 authors:
   - tim-brice
 categories: